 A hand-cut mockup costs $80 (with free UPS ground shipping within the continental U.S.) and takes approximately 2-3 business days to create.

-If your budget doesn't allow for you to use a laser proof or a product proof, there are still plenty of ways you can get an idea of what your final design will look like (instead of just hoping everything looks okay when you receive your order).
+If your budget doesn't allow for you to use a color digital proof or a product proof, there are still plenty of ways you can get an idea of what your final design will look like (instead of just hoping everything looks okay when you receive your order).

 If you want to inspect the quality of the product and don't necessarily need to see how your own design will look when printed, you can request a free sample.

 If you want to see how a particular PMS color will look on your stock, we can provide you with an ink draw.
 An ink draw is a small square of a specific PMS color applied to the stock.
 The intended use of an ink draw is to see how the colors will match; it will not show you how your entire design will look.
 Contact the Print Project Team for more information.

 A die strike allows you to obtain a sample of any foil stamped or embossed/debossed design elements before they are applied to your final product.
 It's applied to an 8 ½ x 11" sheet of paper, so any design elements must fit into that space.